timmak/arc-docs/en/aws/guides-data.md

 # Data

-> Data is the core to most apps; `architect` favors DynamoDB for its flexability and ease of use
+> Data is the core to most apps; `architect` favors DynamoDB for its flexibility and ease of use

 Given the following `.arc` file: